theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-custom-sql.md

 ![Destination-Settings](/img/content/destination_settings.png){:class="img-responsive"}

-In the following example, the table *KNA1* is extended by a column with the current time stamp of type *date*.
+In the following example, the table *KNA1* is extended by a column with the current time stamp of type *DATETIME*.
 This new column is filled dynamically using a .NET-based function.
 The data types that can be used in the SQL statement depend on the SQL Server database version.